Charles Comfort: First Nations criticism

 Comfort's now controversial Captain Vancouver, completed in 1939.

 The Canadian National Railway commissioned Captain Vancouver for Hotel Vancouver in 1939.
 After months of research and planning, Comfort decided to depict a hypothetical encounter between Captain George Vancouver and an unnamed Indian chief at a potlatch ceremony.
 Comfort researched the clothing of the era and consulted Aboriginal anthropologist Dr. Marius Barbeau and others.
 The painting was removed in 1969 when the hotel was renovated.
 The wife of Governor General of Canada Roland Michener discovered the work after it was briefly misplaced and donated it to the University of British Columbia.
 From this time aboriginal viewers have raised concern over the representation of the First Nations people, as Captain Vancouver physically stands triumphantly over the aboriginal men.

 In 1997, Kwakiutl artist David Neel made the Captain Vancouver Portrait Mask, a carved mixed-media mask of the captain.
 Neel made this work to critique the mural and its depiction of First Nations history and society.
 Also in 1997, Edmonton-based artist Jane Ash Poitras painted a new mural representing the same scene with the intention to critique and re-negotiate Comfort's depiction of First Nations people.

+Record sale prices

+At the Heffel Auction "A Legacy Through Art: The Hudson's Bay Company Collection" in 2025 at a special sale caused by the closing of the company, Comfort's painting for a calendar, lot 016, Barnston and Ballantyne at Tadoussac, 1846, oil on board, signed and dated 1941 and on verso titled on the Hudson’s Bay Company Collection label, 32 3/4 x 30 1/2 in, 83.2 x 77.5 cm, estimate: $10,000 - $15,000 CAD, sold for: $571,250.